souzamonteiro/maiaconsole/README.md

 Please read the files LICENSE, COPYING or COPYING.LIB for further information.

-MaiaEditor is a lightweight and versatile web editor.
+MaiaStudio is a lightweight and versatile web console.
 The only dependency is the Prism library, for syntax highlight.
-It is the MaiaStudio default editor.
+It is the MaiaStudio default console.
 MaiaStudio is the MaiaScript IDE.

 MaiaScript is a programming language aimed at developing adaptable and intelligent applications.
 An adaptive application modifies its code to